Classical spin dynamics based on SU($N$) coherent states: Correlation function in the classical limit

 is the Fourier transform of the classical spin operator $s^+(t)$ and $s^-(-\omega)=[s^+(\omega)]^*$.
-Note that Eq.~\eqref{eq:clsqw} provides the basis for numerical implementations of the traditional LLD (e.g. Refs.~\citep{LLD_SZhang,LLD_AS_honeycomb,LLD_AS_kitaev}), where the trace over the SU(2) coherent states is usually computed by applying the Metropolis-Hastings Monte Carlo algorithm.
+Note that Eq.~\eqref{eq:clsqw} provides the basis for numerical implementations of the traditional LLD (e.g. Refs.~\citep{LLD_SZhang,LLD_AS_honeycomb,LLD_AS_kitaev}): the trace over the SU($N$) coherent states is usually computed by applying the Metropolis-Hastings Monte Carlo algorithm and $T$ is a finite time much longer than any characteristic time of the system.